URL of this page: https://medlineplus.gov/genetics/gene/atn1/

 Normal Function

 The ATN1 gene provides instructions for making a protein called atrophin 1.
 Although the exact function of this protein is unknown, it appears to play an important role in nerve cells (neurons) in many areas of the brain.
-Based on studies in other animals, researchers speculate that atrophin 1 may act as a transcriptional co-repressor.
+Researchers speculate that atrophin 1 may act as a transcriptional co-repressor.
 A transcriptional co-repressor is a protein that interacts with other DNA-binding proteins to suppress the activity of certain genes, although it cannot attach (bind) to DNA by itself.

 One region of the ATN1 gene contains a particular DNA segment known as a CAG trinucleotide repeat.
 This segment is made up of a series of three DNA building blocks (cytosine, adenine, and guanine) that appear multiple times in a row.
 In most people, the number of CAG repeats in the ATN1 gene ranges from 6 to 35.